 I like creamy peanut butter.
 And crunchy.
 And with stuff mixed in.

 Go to West Lafayette, IN, and visit the Triple X diner, and you’ll meet one of my favorite burgers.
 It’s called the Duane Purvis and yes, it has peanut butter smeared on that warm, grilled patty.

 Guy Fieri from the Food Network LOVES this burger.
 The sweet and savory combination is a tastebud surprise.
 Don’t knock it until you try it!

 So, I think you get the idea.
 I’m a peanut butter lover, no matter how you serve it!

 Peanut Butter Fudge

 This brings me to this easy recipe for peanut butter fudge.

-I’m a little perplexed by why making fudge has always been seen as something time-consuming and tricky.
+I’m a little perplexed by why making fudge has always been considered time-consuming and tricky.
 As you’ll see with this recipe, only a few ingredients are needed and the prep time is minimal.
 That’s my kind of recipe!!

 I used to make this fudge for my Dad, who loved peanut butter as much as I do.
 For his version, I would chop up Reeses Peanut Butter Cups and mash them into the top of the fudge.